-(2) The system must be designed and maintained to withstand normal and abnormal conditions during all ground and flight operations
+(2) The system must be designed and maintained to withstand normal and abnormal conditions during all ground and flight operations hazardous engine effects, as defined in EVE.3375(d)(2), or detrimental effects in the intended aircraft application.

 (3) The system must provide mechanical or automatic means to mitigate a faulted electrical-energy generation or storage device from leading to hazardous engine effects or detrimental effects in the intended aircraft application.